ZiedYousfi/myconfig/README.md

 The uninstall scripts will:

-1. Unstow all dotfiles (remove symlinks)
+1. Unstow all dotfiles from `~/.dotfiles` (remove symlinks)
 2. Remove Oh My Zsh and plugins
 3. Remove Oh My Tmux
 4. Remove LazyVim/Neovim configuration and data
 5. Remove Ghostty configuration
 6. Remove Homebrew packages installed by the setup
 7. Optionally remove Homebrew itself
+8. Optionally remove `~/.dotfiles` directory
-8. Restore default system settings (macOS)
+9. Restore default system settings (macOS)

-**Note:** The scripts will ask for confirmation before proceeding and offer choices for optional removals (like Homebrew itself).
+**Note:** The scripts will ask for confirmation before proceeding and offer choices for optional removals.

+## Known limitations & notes

+- The scripts assume `amd64` architecture; if you use an ARM Linux system, adjust the downloads accordingly.
+- The scripts will install system-wide software — if you are running on machines where you cannot use `sudo`, you may need to adapt the scripts for local installation.
+- Neovim will be installed via Homebrew (both platforms).
+- The Zsh plugin `zieds` is platform-specific (uses `brew` vs `apt` for updates).

+## File reference

+- Platform installers:
+  - macOS: `macos/install.sh`
+  - Ubuntu: `ubuntu/install.sh`

+- Platform-specific dotfiles (source, copied to ~/.dotfiles):
+  - macOS: `macos/dotfiles/*`
+  - Ubuntu: `ubuntu/dotfiles/*`

+- Platform-specific specifications:
+  - macOS: `macos/SPECS.md`
+  - Ubuntu: `ubuntu/SPECS.md`

+- Uninstall scripts:
+  - macOS: `macos/uninstall.sh`
+  - Ubuntu: `ubuntu/uninstall.sh`

+- Specification: `SPECS.md` — contains the desired environment specification (high-level overview).

 ## Contributing